 Nest is all about home.
-The warm and welcoming tone of voice matches the offer perfectly:
+The warm and welcoming voice matches the offer perfectly:

 What Makes up Tone of Voice?

-Creating a tone of voice starts with knowing your brand and its values inside out.
+To create a distinctive tone of voice, you must know your brand and its values inside out.
 But values on their own don’t make a tone of voice (more on putting your values to work in your writing below).

-I don’t agree with the idea that you can get your top people in a room, come up with a list of words (like ‘passionate’ and ‘honest’) and hey presto you’ve got a tone of voice.
+I don’t agree with the idea that you can get your top people in a room, come up with a list of words (like ‘passionate’ and ‘honest’) and hey presto you’ve got a written personality.
 Words are open to interpretation.
 A bank and a bakery could have wildly different understandings of the words ‘passionate’ and ‘honest’.

 A list of brand values is a good start.
 But it’s just that—a start.
 What follows is a messy, creative process.
 It’s only when you apply your values to your writing that you discover what works for your brand.

-This process of translation, from values to tone of voice, involves making decisions in three key areas: register, vocabulary and grammar.
+This process of translation, from values to voice, involves making decisions in three key areas: register, vocabulary and grammar.